 1. Books.
 A book that uses only words focuses on one visual input.
-That is why reading books with only words, are not particularly effective in causing fears.
+That is why reading books with only words are not particularly effective in causing fears.
 A book with pictures and words uses two forms of information inputs.
 Color pictures provide more influence than black & white, and real photos constitute a far greater influence.

 The pictures are also 60 to 80 feet in size.
 There are billions of color variations and light intensities.
 This is a massive amount of visual information received by the eyes.
 Movies have sounds that accompany the pictures.
 Movie producers/directors know how to boost and lower expectations with sounds.
 This dramatically affects the amount of emotion that can be manipulated.

-Now add to that the size of a giant tarantula and gigantic fangs looking to eat you or taking revenge on the humans.
+Now add to that the size of a giant tarantula and gigantic fangs looking to eat you or take revenge on the humans.
 This will scare the living daylights out of anyone.
 And guess what?
 It is incredibly lucrative.
 But there are many other inputs.

-The theaters with IMAX type screens add peripheral data entering the brain.
+The theaters with IMAX-type screens add peripheral data entering the brain.
 Some theaters have seats that move or vibrate that indicate movement.

-A statistical study connecting a particular violent game as a cause to a particular criminal behavior would be difficult to conduct because of the thousands of variables involved.
+A statistical study connecting a particularly violent game as a cause to a particular criminal behavior would be difficult to conduct because of the thousands of variables involved.
 International Law compounds research efforts by prohibiting any studies that involve intentionally causing a significant disease or injury to a human.
 [Nuremberg Code 1947 and the Helsinki Declaration 1964, International Ethical Guidelines for Biomedical Research Involving Human Subjects, Universal Declaration on Bioethics and Human Rights 2003, to name a few of many laws.]

-Video gaming is one of the most used forms of entertainment used by media manipulation.
+Video gaming is one of the most used forms of entertainment by media manipulation.
 The amount of money spent on video games in 2018 was $138 billion and accelerated to $159 billion in 2020.
 Anyone who challenges this income stream confronts enormous economic and legal challenges.
 In Brown v.
-Entertainment Merchants (2011) 564 U.S. 786 the U.S. Supreme Court sided with the video gaming industry holding that the State of California could not be prohibit violent video games from being sold.
+Entertainment Merchants (2011) 564 U.S. 786, the U.S. Supreme Court sided with the video gaming industry holding that the State of California could not prohibit violent video games from being sold.

 Most people do not understand why music is so enticing.
-Studies show that animals like parrots can categorize music and associate it to a genre.
+Studies show that animals like parrots can categorize music and associate it with a genre.
 Dogs howl to certain types of music.
 Many believe that howling wolves are singing.

 Music is much broader than being a reproduction or seduction tool.
 Babies and the elderly respond positively to music unrelated to procreation.
-When people of difficult cultures are exposed to new forms music, most exhibit a pleasure response.
+When people of different cultures are exposed to new forms of music, most exhibit a pleasure response.
 Most unconsciously display a dance reflex such as foot tapping and wiggling.

 Some argue that music conveys emotion.
 Movies use music to prepare the audience for an upcoming scene or appear suddenly to enhance a shock.